Swollen Ankles and Swollen Feet

 - What is the prognosis (outcome) for swollen feet and swollen ankles?

-What causes swollen ankles and swollen feet?
-(Continued)
+What are the most common causes swollen ankles and swollen feet?

-- Medications (side effects): Many medications have the side effect of fluid retention that manifests as swelling.
-Although the reader is advised to check their individual medications for side effects of swelling, general categories that may cause swelling include anti-inflammatory drugs (steroids and NSAIDs), hormones, medications for people with diabetes, antidepressants, and many calcium channel blockers (anti-hypertensive and cardiac medications).
+- Medications (side effects): Many medications have the side effects of fluid retention that manifests as swelling.
+Although the reader is advised to check their individual medications for side effects of swelling, general drug categories that may cause swelling include anti-inflammatory drugs (steroids and NSAIDs), hormones, medications for people with diabetes, antidepressants, and many calcium channel blockers (anti-hypertensive and cardiac medications).

 - Injury: any trauma to the foot or ankle (usually sprains or fractures) can result in swelling

 - Diseases: heart disease, liver disease, kidney disease (all of these diseases can influence fluid mobilization in the body by physical, metabolic and electrolyte-water interactions)

 - Infection: any infection, either localized (abscess) or diffuse (cellulitis)

 - Lymphedema: swelling due to lymph vessel or lymph node blockage of lymph fluid